ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-applying-nic.md

 # Applying native NIC drivers
 {: #vum-applying-nic}

 `ixgben` is a native driver that replaces the `vmklinux net-ixgbe` driver but does not support SR-IOV and SW FcOE.
 The ICVS automation would not enable this driver when your vSphere® ESXi host was provisioned.
 It is advisable to enable this driver for the performance benefits it brings.
-The following procedure described in this appendix, shows you how to enable and disable the native drivers by using the vSphere Command-Line (vCLI).
+The following procedure shows you how to enable and disable the native drivers by using the vSphere Command-Line (vCLI).

 Before you start this task, retrieve all the physical hosts IPMI IP addresses, login IDs, and passwords from the [{{site.data.keyword.cloud}} infrastructure customer portal](https://control.softlayer.com/devices).
 This is required in a back out or to check on the progress of an upgrade, where no direct network access to the host exists.